8 Mobile App Engagement Strategies That Retain Users (2026)

 • Enabling monetization — Engaged users convert to paid features, subscriptions, or respond to ads

-1. Gamification (Badges, Points, Leaderboards)
+1. Gamification (Badges, Points, Leaderboards, Streaks)

 How It Works